 Read more about the calming effects of Gaba teas in our blog.

-Tastes, feelings: Vigorous greenish notes with a hint of compote and winter spices.
-Clove, and mulled wine.
+Tastes, feelings: Vigorous greenish notes with a hint of pumpkin and winter spices.
+Cinnamon, sweet corn, and milk rice.
 The effect is softly calming and relaxing, giving a complex, pleasant impact.

 Quantity: 6-7 grams per 180ml